 1. The vacuum furnace leak rate must be 10 microns per hour or less prior to any processing with hydrogen.

-2. The pressure relief valve and/or chamber release valve must be vented outdoors via hard pipe on an upward angle to insure no trapped hydrogen gas.
+2. The pressure relief valve and/or chamber release valve must be vented outdoors via a hard pipe on an upward angle to ensure no trapped hydrogen gas.
 Use of an inert gas added to this venting line for purging capabilities will help

 ensure no trapped hydrogen gas.

-3. If amount of gas venting from furnace is minimal, it is possible to burn the gas at the exit.
+3. If any amount of gas venting from the furnace is minimal, it is possible to burn the gas at the exit.
 Be sure to use a check valve.